Viternity/Viternity/README.md

 ## Hi there 👋

+# I'm new here but learning to program properly!
+I also have a website [charlies.marketing](see it here!)

 <!--
 **Viternity/Viternity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.